During the third part of the conversation, called “Application”, you’ll help your group put into practice what God has made clear through his Word.

 - Some might focus on aligning our interior world (“How does this change how I think about God or myself?”) and some might focus on aligning our external world (“How does this change what I’ll do tomorrow?”).

-- If your group prays together after studying the Bible, “don’t change the subject”.
-In other words, encourage your group to include prayer requests related to what you just studied in the Bible.
+- If your group prays together after studying the Bible, don’t change the subject.
+In other words, encourage your group to focus on prayer requests related to what you all just heard God say through the passage.

 Make it a habit to check in with your group about their application response.
 Don’t let your group fall into a pattern of talking about application and then immediately forgetting to do it.
 If your group knows you’re going to ask, they are more likely to remember to lean into the application during the week.

 Consider personally checking in with a few people between studies.
 That doesn’t come from a place of making sure they are on task.
 Rather, it comes from a place of loving those in your group and being excited to hear how God’s Word is impacting them.

 We also recommend beginning your next Bible study by asking about how application went during the week.
 This is a time to celebrate how God is aligning you and your group with his good Word.

 InterVarsity style Bible studies are safe and accessible places to explore what it means to become a follower of Jesus.
 Every year we see thousands of students decide to make a faith commitment through participation in a small group Bible study.
 We've developed lots of resources to help you learn how.